darrenjw/scala-course/exercises/Breeze.md

 ```scala
 rmvn(n: Int, mean: DenseVector[Double],var: DenseMatrix[Double]): DenseMatrix[Double]
 ```
 which returns a matrix with `n` rows, each row representing an iid draw from a multivariate normal with the given mean and variance matrix.
 Note that this can be accomplished by *post*-multiplying a matrix of iid *N(0,1)* random quantities by the *upper* Cholesky factor of the variance matrix, and then adding the mean to each row of the result.
+How can you test your code to ensure that you have implemented it correctly?

-### 3. Breeze viz
+### 3. Scatter-plot

 Write a function `pairs(mat: DenseMatrix[Double]): Figure` which produces a scatterplot matrix similar to that produced by the `pairs()` function in R. eg. for a matrix with `k` columns, the function should plot a `k * k` array of scatter plots showing each variable against each other.
+Test your code on some simulated data generated using your `rmvn` function.

 #### eof